 Diagnosing AL amyloidosis

-Diagnosis of AL amyloidosis can be challenging, since the symptoms are often very general.
+Diagnosing AL amyloidosis can be hard, as the symptoms are often vague and not specific.

-You may also have further tests to assess how the amyloid deposits have affected your individual organs.
-For example, an echocardiogram (heart ultrasound scan) may be carried out to check the condition of your heart.
+You may also have other tests to assess how the amyloid deposits have affected your individual organs.

 a heart ultrasound scan (an echocardiogram) to check the condition of your heart

 various different blood tests to look for damage to your heart, kidneys or other organs